osequi/react-best-practices/introduction-1.md

 Learning React means learning type-safety; functional and reactive programming; data-driven applications; and event-driven architectures.

-And as they say, forgetting apriori knowledge about web development may greatly help along the process.
+And as they say, forgetting a priori knowledge about web development may greatly help along the process.

 ## Footnotes
 [^1]: [The State of JavaScript Survey 2019](https://2019.stateofjs.com/front-end-frameworks/)